totalemail/blog/content/email-scoring-0.md

 Every email that comes into TotalEmail is run through a series of analysis engines which consider different aspects of the email.
 We consolidate the results from all of these analysis engines into a single score for each email which captures the likelihood that the email is malicious.

-An email's score can range from -1 to 1 (inclusive).
-Negative scores mean an email is less likely to be malicious and positive scores indicate that an email is more likely to be malicious.
+An email's score can range from 0 to 1 (inclusive).
+Lower scores mean an email is less likely to be malicious and higher scores indicate that an email is more likely to be malicious.
 We also break up the scores into three, qualitative categories:

-- "Likely Benign" (scores between -1 and -0.333)
+- "Likely Benign" (scores between 0 and 0.333)
-- "Likely Suspicious" (scores between -0.333 and 0.333)
+- "Likely Suspicious" (scores between 0.334 and 0.666)
-- "Likely Malicious" (scores between 0.333 and 1)
+- "Likely Malicious" (scores between 0.667 and 1)

 ![Our email scoring system seeks to classify emails into one of three categories: "Likely benign", "Likely suspicious", "Likely malicious"](/imgs/scoring_annotated.png)